manucordova/PIPNet/README.md

 Alternatively, the model can be used throught the Jupyter notebook "ANALYSE-predict_experimental.ipynb" in the "scripts/1D/" directory.

-The 2D model can be run through the Jupyter notebook "ANALYSE-predict_experimental.ipynb" in the "scripts/2D/" directory.
+The 2D model can currently only be run through the Jupyter notebook "ANALYSE-predict_experimental.ipynb" in the "scripts/2D/" directory.

 ## Training a model